PTA Clinical Education Policies

 Clinical Practicum I (four weeks): Offered mid-term

-Clinical Affiliation I (six weeks): Offered at the beginning of the term
+Clinical Affiliation I (six weeks): Offered starting week 2 of the term

 Site Requirements